AShaiko/IonicTestApp/README.md

     dotnet ef database update

-After first run the local sqlite database will be created
+After first run the local sqlite database will be created on the path IonicTestApp/app.db.

 6. Run the project.
 It can be run by VisualStudio or command:  dotnet build